 Appendix B, Exhibits 3, 4 and 5 identify areas in the City of Madison that do not have community or mini & neighborhood park coverage.
 This plan recommends to continue to develop facilities and increase bicycle and pedestrian connectivity to eliminate neighborhood park and community park deficiencies.
 This includes developing the Northeast Park and Yahara Hills Park as community parks; developing a downtown neighborhood park as identified in the Downtown Plan and improving park connections to address community park deficiencies in the City's Allied Drive and Arbor Hills/Leopold neighborhoods where acquiring land for development of a mini, neighborhood or community park is not feasible.
+This plan also recommends investigating opportunities to eliminate park deficiencies throughout the City with additional mini, neighborhood and community parks and/or additions to existing parks, as appropriate.

-Prioritize acquisition of land adjacent to existing parkland to fill gaps in the park system in accordance with goals, objectives and policies in this Plan.
+Prioritize acquisition of land adjacent to existing parkland to fill gaps in the park system in accordance with goals, objectives and policies in this plan.